 The Scott-Hawkins Lecture Fund, which for years was managed under the auspices of the Office of General Education, has now been placed under the Dedman College Interdisciplinary Institute.
 The DCII welcomes proposals for support from the Scott-Hawkins lecture fund.
 The DCII is particularly interested in proposals for speakers or events that can appeal to a broad interdisciplinary audience of students and faculty.
 As in the past we expect that applicants will seek other sources of funding to match the amount requested from the Scott-Hawkins fund.

-There are two deadlines: April 22 for events in the following fall or following academic year; and October 1 for events in the following spring (depending on remaining funds).
+We are currently soliciting applications for AY 2018-2019.
+There are two deadlines: April 20, 2018 for events in the following fall or following academic year; and October 1, 2018 for events in the following spring (depending on remaining funds).

 Applicants are asked to complete the following application.
 Completed applications should be sent to Caroline Brettell at email@example.com.

 ABOUT SCOTT AND HAWKINS:

 In 1917, Elmer Scott founded The Civic Federation of Dallas as a community-wide social service agency.
 Under Mr. Scott’s leadership, the Federation presented lectures, socials, dramas, and musical evenings.
 When the Federation was dissolved in 1958, the board of directors assigned its assets to SMU and asked that the annual income be used for the Scott-Hawkins Lectures.
 Gaynell Hawkins, was a 1917 graduate of SMU.
 Upon graduation, she began working for the Civic Federation, first as research secretary and later educational director.
 She moved on to other projects in 1940 and upon her retirement in 1965 she received the SMU Woman of Achievement Award